ringo/ringojs.org/site/documentation/modules.md

     default exports object.

 Modules are executed in their own private scope.
-Thus, everything defined in a module which is not explicitly exported is private to the module and invisible to other modules.
+Thus, everything defined in a module, which is not explicitly exported, is private to the module and invisible to other modules.
+Variables (unintentionally) declared without `var` will be only *global to the module*.
+This keeps the global scope isolated from the potential module scope leaks.
+The global object is accessible through the implicit `global` variable.
+Good application design avoids the global variable!
+Otherwise shared global state is introduced, which is a fundamental anti-pattern in Ringo.

 <h2 id="identifiers">Module identifiers</h2>